softchris/golang-book/01-basics/05-loops/README.md

 program exit
 ```

-## Using `for each` over a range
+## Using for-each over a range

-For this next loop construct, the idea is to operate over an array or some kind of known sequence.
-For each iteration you are able to get the index as as well as the next item in the loop.
+For this next loop construct, the idea is to operate over an array or known sequence.
+For each iteration you can get the index as well as the next item in the loop.
 Here's some example code:

 ```go
 arr := []string{"arg1", "arg2", "arg3"}